uiii/ProcessWire-FieldtypePDF/README.md

 phpunit
 ```

-## Notes

-In some cases, the thumbnail's colors might not match the colors in PDF.
-To fix that, you need to made some changes in ImageMagick delegate files.

-Detailed instructions can be found here: http://www.lassosoft.com/CMYK-Colour-Matching-with-ImageMagick

 ## Upgrading from 1.0.1 and lower

 In 1.1.0 some methods of class PagePDF are deprecated.
 See the list [here](http://uiii.github.io/ProcessWire-FieldtypePDF/dev/deprecated.html).
 You doesn't have to make any changes but it is recommended to use the new API, for compatibility with later versions.